BitCANN/bitcann-contracts/README.md

 If the domain has been inactive for > 2 years then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the auction of auction possible.

+## TLD

+Top Level Domains (TLDs) do not exist within the contract system.
+During the genesis phase, the Registry.cash contract is created using the domainCategory.
+The authHead should add the symbol as the domainName, making it the first and only entry in the authchain.
+Once this is done, the authHead should be burned by creating an OP_RETURN output as the first output.

 ---